ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/knapsack-solvers.md

 program to determine which items to pick, from a list of items with both costs and benefits, in order to maximize the benefits while ensuring that the costs do not exceed a specified maximum cost.
-As part of this source code survey you will will implement and run three different greedy solvers called greedy-by-density, greedy-by-weight, and greedy-by-value that vary in the way in which they select items.
+As part of this source code survey you will will implement and run three different greedy solvers called `greedy-by-density`, `greedy-by-weight`, and `greedy-by-value` that vary in the way in which they select items.
 You will also implement and run an exhaustive 0/1 knapsack solver that is guaranteed to find the optimal solution for a specific problem instance.
 With that said, this exhaustive solver must generate the powerset of the set of all items and is thus only efficient for small knapsack instances.
 After running all three of the greedy solvers and then exhaustive solver you will be able to determine which greedy approach is best suited for the problem instance.

 ## Project Access